thomassuedbroecker/ce-cns-problem/documentation/README.md

 After you complete this workshop, you'll understand the following:

-* Deploying an existing example microservices application with to Code Engine
+* Deploying an existing example microservices application to Code Engine
-    * Usage of the IBM Cloud Code Engine CLI and `kubectl` for the bash script automation
+    * Usage of the `IBM Cloud Code Engine CLI` and `kubectl` for the bash script automation
 * Use the `Out-Of-The-Box` monitoring for the example application
 * Use the `Out-Of-The-Box` logging for the example application